thebeebs/Content/how-can-i-show-a-graph-using-html5.md

 title: How can I show a graph using HTML5?
 authors:
 - thebeebs
-intro: 'There are a number of ways to create graphs in HTM...'
+intro: There are a number of ways to create graphs in HTM...
 types:
 - shorts
 categories: